 - Frequently asked questions

 SSE is one of the UK’s best-known energy providers and is often talked about as one of the Big Six.
-But it also offers a range of broadband deals and in the broadband world, SSE is not part of the establishment.
-It’s a budget provider offering an alternative to the established telecoms companies like BT and Sky.
+Since 2015, it has provided a range of broadband deals in addition to gas and electricity, offering a budget-priced alternative to the established telecoms companies like BT and Sky.
 Like most UK broadband providers, it provides its service through BT’s Openreach network: see our broadband jargon guide for more on what this means.

 - Happiness Guarantee – If you’re not completely happy with the service you’re getting from SSE, you can leave for free in the first 60 days.
 This is quite a bit longer than the 14-day cooling-off period you get with most providers.